 Trauma & PTSD

-Trauma occurs when a scary, dangerous, or shocking experience overwhelms your ability to cope or process.
+Trauma occurs when a frightening, dangerous, or overwhelming experience exceeds your ability to cope or process.
+It doesn’t have to be one dramatic event; trauma can be an accumulation of painful experiences over time.
 If you’ve experienced trauma you may notice:

 Feeling worried, anxious, sad, or fearful